Hi Bigger Pockets!

 Cashing out the ROTH IRA will result in not being able to grow the ROTH IRA free.
 The power of compounding is what makes the ROTH IRA so attractive in my view.

-I agree with @Justin Yeager it does not sound like the type of account is the problem, rather the type of investments that your account is currently invested in.
+I agree with @Account Closed it does not sound like the type of account is the problem, rather the type of investments that your account is currently invested in.
 There is a huge range of traditional and non-traditional assets you can invest in.

 As you are here on bigger pockets, I believe its safe to assume you are interested in real estate investing?
 Did you know you can use retirement account to invest in real estate?
 They types of accounts are called self-directed IRA or 401(k).
 There are many posts on this topic on bigger pockets.
 If you are interested in more details, I would be very glad to answer any questions you have.